-Instead, think of your customer service philosophy as a secret handshake between you and your customers.
+Instead, consider your customer service philosophy a secret handshake between you and your customers.
 Each time you interact — whether it’s a customer calling you or using your product — they should know you’re both on the same page.

 We’ve curated a guide to help you develop and embrace your unique support philosophy in seven steps.

 Step 1: Benchmark customer needs with your customer service philosophy

 The best customer service philosophies bridge the gap between your organization’s mission and what your customers want.
 Because ultimately, you need both to succeed.

 Start with what you promise as a company.
 Then, revisit your organization’s mission and vision statements to see the values your product is built on.

 For example, our company vision is ‘Powering Human Connections.’
 It’s a simple promise to build technology that connects people easily and authentically.